Beginner Tonglen: Extending Kindness and Love

 Tulku Migmar explains in this video clip how we can begin to work with the profound practice of Tonglen.
 Moreover, he advises how we can incorporate this “Beginner Tonglen” within any of our meditation sessions.
 The term tonglen is most frequently translated into English as “Giving and Taking” or “Sending and Receiving” practice.
 Tonglen practice was first taught by the great Bengali master Atiśa Dīpaṃkara Śrījñāna (982 – 1054 CE).
 Kadampa master Chekawa Yeshe Dorje (1101-1175) also made these teachings the basis of his own training.

 In the video, Tulku describes how this visualization practice works mainly to develop our love and compassion.
 And in that way, this practice belongs to the path of accumulating merit.
 First, we spend some time reflecting that we, ourselves, want to avoid suffering and desire happiness.
 After we acknowledge that we can then look around us and realize that all other beings feel the same way.
 So why do we all suffer?
-Tulku reminds us that all suffering comes from the negative emotions of ignorance, attachment and anger.
+Tulku reminds us that all suffering comes from the negative emotions of ignorance, attachment, and anger.

 Beginner Tonglen: Breath and Visualization

-Again and again we repeat this process, but without any clinging or expectation.
+Again and again, we repeat this process, but without any clinging or expectation.
 If we begin to feel tired or anxious, we can simply rest in meditation for a few minutes.

 A key take away from the teaching is to begin slowly and gently with the practice.
 Gradually, we can work to expand our circle of love to all beings.
-Moreover, Tulku suggest that we can incorporate this practice within any of our meditation sessions.
+Moreover, Tulku suggests that we can incorporate this practice within any of our meditation sessions.
 And if we do Tonglen on a daily basis, we will see for ourselves how our negative emotions decrease.